 Houston Area Pastor Council was founded in 2003 by a group of thirteen pastors as a interdenominational, inter-racial coalition of senior pastors who came together to bring a united, Biblical voice to the city, state and even nation.
 We formed Texas Pastor Council in 2007 and as of 2021 we have assisted in developing Pastor Councils in Austin, Beaumont, El Paso, Laredo, Waco, Hood County, Montgomery County, Brazoria County and Ft.
-Bend county.
-Through the U.S. Pastor Council we have assisted the launch of Pastor Councils in Sacramento, California and Virginia Beach, Virginia with a vision to help duplicate these pastor teams of "every color, every corner" in cities and states across the nation.
+Bend county as well serving over 1000 pastors collectively throughout Texas.
+Through the U.S. Pastor Council we have assisted the launch of Pastor Councils in California and Virginia with a vision to help duplicate these pastor teams of "every color, every corner" in cities and states across the nation.

 USPC has become a respected voice on front line cultural and political issues from a non-partisan perspective, holding elected officials of both major parties and non-partisan offices to a Biblical standard.
 The Pastors’ Declaration of Godly Citizenship was developed to clarify the core values of this coalition.

 If you need to know the nature of the threats against religious freedom through the courts please take some time to read and review the “Church Emergency Letter” written by Constitutional scholar, attorney and author Dr. Gary Amos.

 USPC, TXPC and affiliates have conducted numerous luncheons, workshops, rallies, elected official summits, Pastors’ Day At the Capitol and many other activities bringing pastors together, proving top quality Biblical, historical, legal and public policy information as well as standing in the gap for our nation.